 All hunters (residents and non-residents) born after June 30, 1979, must pass a state-approved hunter education course before getting a hunting license in South Carolina.
 If you’ve passed a course in another state, the state does accept these certifications to get your license.

 You’ll also want the best gear for your hunts, whether you’re after a whitetail, a bear, or a turkey this season.
 HuntWise subscribers can gear-up for hunting with discounts on gear through our partners.
-You can save hundreds on gear like calls, clothing, spotting scopes, hunting knives, binoculars, and more.
+You can save hundreds on gear like calls, spotting scopes, clothing, hunting knives, a good set of binoculars, and more.

 Tag Out for the South Carolina Hunting Season with HuntWise